 Cancer is a devastating disease — to say it ruins lives is an understatement.
-For one family, the illness will soon rip a beloved father from his wife and young child.
-But their perspective on life — and death — is one of hope and, surprisingly, appreciation.
+For one family, the illness ripped a beloved father from his wife and young child.
+But their shared perspective on life — and death — was, and is, one of hope and, surprisingly, appreciation.

 Scott and Anne Sutton met as middle school students in Pennsylvania, but it wasn't until they reconnected at a mutual friend's wedding in 2011 that they fell in love.
 They were engaged two years later, they got married on Valentine's Day the next year, and it wasn't long before they welcomed their son, Alec, who is now 3 years old.